opcr-io/policy/CONTRIBUTING.md

 1. Update documentation and examples where appropriate.
 1. Open a Pull Request (PR).

-Communicating your intent lets the Open Policy Registry maintainers know that you intend to contribute, and how.
+Communicating your intent lets the OPCR maintainers know that you intend to contribute, and how.
 This sets you up for success - you can avoid duplicating an effort that may already be underway, adding a feature that may be rejected, or heading down a path that you would be steered away from at review time.
 The